 There's really no way to ruin this "forgiving" soup.
-Just keep adding stuff, and you can use more or less of any ingredient you want.
+Just keep adding ingredients, and you can use more or less of any ingredient you want.
 Want more beans?
 Go right ahead and add more and whatever varieties you like.
-Same with the turkey, etc. I have a friend that makes this without the tomatoes, but, to me, tomatoes are essential.
+Same with the ground turkey or ground beef, etc. I have a friend who makes this dish without the tomatoes, but, to me, tomatoes are essential.
 That said, I don't mind leaving out the olives.
-So, it really just depends what you like.
+So, it really just depends what your taste buds prefer.

 - 1 -2 Pounds of lean hamburger or ground turkey, Or eliminate the meat for a vegetarian version

 - Cooking oil (to brown the meat)